On the Betti Numbers of Finite Volume Hyperbolic Manifolds: On the Betti Numbers of Compact Quotients of

 In particular, the sub volume growth of the Betti numbers along the tower of coverings is exponential in the injectivity radius.
-For the critical degree $k=\frac{n-1}{2}$, there exists a positive constant $c_{2}(n)$ such that
+For the critical degree $k=\frac{n-1}{2}$, there exists a positive constant $c_{2}(n)$ (independent of $\Gamma$ and $\{\Gamma_{i}\}$) such that

 \end{theorem}

 \begin{remarks} Along a cofinal tower one can show that